willtu/gsfe_workflow/README.md

 Before using these workflow scripts, you need to install atomate and deploy the cluster, which can refer to the [official document](https://atomate.org/installation.html).

 ## Versioning
-This is a beta version, we will update and synchronize it in the future， welcome to follow and fork us, thanks for your attention.
+This is a beta version, we will update and synchronize it in the future, welcome to follow and fork us, thanks for your attention.